Get $200 off + $499 of free gifts

 White Glove delivery is available for an extra charge and includes a team bringing in your mattress, unpacking it, putting it in place, and removing its packaging.
 Customers should allot an additional 2-3 days for this service.
 Old mattress removal is available on request with White Glove delivery.

-Awara mattresses are sold through the Awara website and Amazon.
-However, mattresses purchased through Amazon are subject to different policies.
+Awara mattresses are sold through the Awara website.

 PlushBeds Botanical Bliss

 PlushBeds mattresses are typically constructed after an order is placed, so customers can expect the mattress to leave the factory 7-9 business days later.
 Custom mattresses and orders placed during the holidays may take an additional 7 business days.
 Shipping is free within the contiguous United States.
 Those outside of the contiguous United States can contact PlushBeds for a quote.

 The Botanical Bliss is delivered via FedEx and typically ships in 2-3 boxes.
 The company sends a tracking number when the order ships.
 The customer is responsible for moving the components into their home, unboxing them, and setting up the bed.

 PlushBeds does not offer White Glove delivery or old mattress removal at this time, but the shipping confirmation email will contain information on local craftsmen who could help with new mattress setup or old mattress removal.